jannecederberg/jannecederberg.github.io/_posts/2015-10-08-views-from-malta.md

 ## In summary

 It was cool to take a change of scenario (even though I was still working) and go for a visit to Malta, a place I had never visited before.
-To my taste at was a bit too asphalty and not much of green/grass but I guess that's understandable considering the climate.
 One thing I didn't do was taking the ferry to Sicily.
 Maybe next time.

 <script src="/js/three.min.js"></script>
 <script src="/js/photo-sphere-viewer.js"></script>